 Did you know there's a way to provide for your parents and WFUV at the same time?
 An annuity with FUV can pay a generous current income for your folks, and the remainder goes to your favorite public radio station.

 At a gift level of $10,000 or more, it's a tax-friendly and music-friendly investment at the same time.
-Call Robin Phillips at (212) 636-6239 or email her for more information.
+For more information call General Manager Chuck Singleton at (718) 817-4550, or write via email.